Acrylic with airbrush and oil on cardboard paper.

 Cover of the novel The Revenge of the Horseclans (Horseclans #3) from the writer Robert Adams.
 Edited by the editorial Futura Publications (England).

-Published inside the author's book Women, page 10.
+Published on the inside the author's book Women, page 10.
+Edited in different languages and distributed internationally.

 Delicious fantasy "chorus" because despite what begins from what seems to be Manannan, the "Cowardly Knight" in the center of the novel, in reality soon other characters will appear who become the protagonists effect, without any of them really prevails. .. this, on the one hand makes the book a bit more difficult because you have to take into account many more names and personal lives, but on the other hand it is an unusual and nice perspective, especially in a fantasy novel and relatively short final transmission .Another important and positive feature of this book is how Gemmell traces the various characters, the evolution of their character and how they become "heroes" or "evil" (and many can be inserted in both categories), as well as the management of magic , often a weak point in many fantasy novels, but here it is well explained and integrates perfectly with the plot.